- Nog geen product review- no product review (yet)

 General advice

-• use long pepper whole or broken When you grind the pepper, grind your pepper shortly before use, and store what you have ground too much in a tightly closed jar.
+• use long pepper whole or broken.
+When you grind the pepper, grind your pepper shortly before use, and store any excess ground in a tightly sealed jar.

-• the whole or broken pepper is best served in stews, so that the pepper has time to integrate,
+• the whole or broken pepper works best in stews, so that the pepper has time to integrate,

 • add ground long pepper to your preparation at the very last minute